 This focus area includes working with groups to find, document, and share innovative and best practices for adoption and implementation of competency-based learning including alignment to industry-recognized credentials.
 Through partnerships with industry, expand common language and recognition around the relevance of third-party credentials.

 NCATC supports and promotes partnerships that grow adoption of competency-based learning and industry-recognized credentials in education, hiring practices and the workplace.

-NCATC supports equitable opportunities for adults from underserved communities by providing access to education and training for careers with economic mobility in advanced technology.
-NCATC recognizes that the skills gap in manufacturing and overall new-collar jobs cannot be addressed without the adult learner population.
+NCATC supports equitable (ADEI) opportunities for adults from underserved communities by promoting access with completion to education and training for careers with economic mobility in advanced technology.
+NCATC recognizes that the growing demand in manufacturing and overall new-collar jobs cannot be addressed without the focused development of the adult learner population.

 As such, NCATC supports the expansion and enhancement of innovative and accelerated advanced technology educational pathways for adults that integrate career technical and adult education